DSE Wizard — A Digital Signage Solution for Android

-An Android mobile app for digital signage software users, helping them manage media on connected screens.
+We delivered an Android mobile app as an assistant for a digital signage software solution to efficiently manage media content on connected screens.

 Our client — a global leader in delivering telecommunications and technology solutions — set the challenge for the Mbicycle team to develop a digital signage application and integrate it into the client’s existing software and hardware suite.

 Digital signage implies using LED and LCD projection, as well as e-paper technology to display digital images, video, web content, weather data, menus, etc. This type of solution is suited well for stadiums, stores, museums, hotels, restaurants, offices, transport terminals, or any other public place, to show wayfinding directions and outdoor advertising, among other functions.

 The client needed a team of experts who could be in touch 24/7 during the entire digital signage software development process.
 In addition to meeting qualification requirements, the Mbicycle developers were ready to provide that level of commitment.
 That became the key factor why the client chose our Android development team for their digital signage project.